Frequently Asked Questions

 Costs will vary based on the number of days in the camp session.
 The range is $1100-$1400.
 Campers may contribute toward the cost of camp as they are able.
 Most are very low income and are unable to pay.
 When sponsorship is unavailable from other sources the Fund scholarship's the cost.
 A small, non refundable, application fee is charged for each camper.

-The Fund receives donations from the Miller family, devoted individual friends, followers, and some organizations with interest in providing these experiences for adults with special needs.
-Many have contributed through donations made during a Special Missions month at Sanibel Community Church.
+The Fund receives donations from the Miller family, devoted individual friends, followers, and some community organizations with interest in providing these experiences for adults with special needs.
+Many have contributed through donations made at Sanibel Community Church.
 Others have contributed through the Missions Committee of Captiva Chapel By the Sea.
 The Sanibel-Captiva Lions Club has provided an annual contribution for camper scholarships.
+Grampy's Charities pledged a five year donation.